Lean Tissue Losses on GLP-1 Medications

 When someone loses weight, it matters what kind of weight they’re losing.

-There are two main types:
+There are two main types of losses:

-• Fat Mass
+Fat Mass

-• Fat-Free Mass (aka Lean Mass): This includes muscle, water, bones, and organs.
+Fat-Free Mass (aka Lean Mass): This includes muscle, water, bones, and organs.

-Instead, we look at body fat percentage to get a clearer picture.
+So we look at body fat percentage to get a clearer picture.

 For example:

-• NBA players: 7–12%
+NBA players: 7–12%

-• Female beach volleyball players: ~14%
+Female beach volleyball players: ~14%

 The how of weight loss determines what we lose.
-And guess what?
-All significant weight loss—whether with meds or not—results in some lean tissue loss.

-Let’s look at two scenarios.
+Let’s look at two scenarios of HOW we lose weight:

 Case One: The Cardio Vegan

-• Doesn’t lift weights
+Doesn’t lift weights

-• Eats very little protein
+Eats very little protein

-• May or may not use a GLP-1 medication
+May or may not use a GLP-1 medication

 Result?

-They’ll likely lose more lean tissue than fat.
-Their body composition might not actually change that much—they’ll just be smaller, weaker, and possibly have a slower metabolism.
+Their body fat percentage might not change much—they’ll be smaller, weaker, have a slower metabolism, and probably some bone mass loss.

 Case Two: The Strength & Steak Plan

-Same calorie deficit, but this time:
+Same starting scenario and caloric deficit, but this time:

-• They lift weights consistently
+They lift weights progressively, 3-4x a week

-• They eat plenty of protein
+They eat plenty of protein

 Result?